hatfield-c/inv-differ/README.md

   - If a name is present in req.csv but not in inv.csv, then an entry is created in the inventory list for that name and its current quantity is set to 0.
 Proceed to step 6
   - If a name is present in both req.csv and inv.csv, then proceed to step 6 without issue
   - If a name is present in inv.csv but not in req.csv, then it is ignored.
 Proceed to step 6
-6. Compare the required quantity of every name extracted from req.csv against the current quantity in the inventory list that was extracted from inv.csv (or for missing products, the quantity of 0 created in step 5)
+6. Compare the reorder quantity of every name extracted from req.csv against the current quantity in the inventory list that was extracted from inv.csv (or for missing products, the quantity of 0 created in step 5)
-  - If the current quantity is less than the required quantity, then add the name of the product to the reorder.csv file, as well as the quantity needed.
-The quantity needed is defined as the required quantity minus the current quantity
+  - If the current quantity is less than the restock quantity, then add the name of the product to the reorder.csv file, as well as the restock quantity.
-  - If the current quantity is greater than or equal to the required quantity, then this product name is ignored
+  - If the current quantity is greater than or equal to the restock quantity, then this product name is ignored
 7. The names and required quantities of each product that needs to be re-ordered will be saved in the file 'reorder.csv'

 # File Structures